Flying to Gold Coast? Here's a curated list of attractions at the coastal city

-Pack your bags, cause it’s time to fly to Gold Coast with AirAsia!

-Gold Coast is one of Australia‘s premium holiday destinations known for the best surf beaches, shopping spots, and the vibrant nightlife.
-What better time to visit than now, with AirAsia offering flight promotions to Gold Coast.
+Gold Coast is one of Australia’s most popular holiday destinations – and for good reason.
+Known for having the best surf beaches, shopping spots, and vibrant nightlife, the coastal hotspot is brimming with activities throughout the year.

-Saving you the hassle, we’ve done some research on where to visit when you’re at Gold Coast — be it next month or anytime in 2023.
-Curating a list of unique destinations in Gold Coast, we present to you some of the most interesting activities that you could do to make your trip extra special this year.
+If you’re thinking of visiting, we’ve done some research on where to visit and what to do when you’re in this beautiful Queensland destination.
+This curation of the best things to do in Gold Coast will surely make your trip extra special this year.

-For marine-life lovers: Whale watching tour with the Spirit of Gold Coast
+For marine-life lovers: Go whale watching with the Spirit of Gold Coast

 Embark on a cruise to learn about all the fun facts of this rare sea creature.
 Leave the tricky part of trying to spot whales to professionals, where marine biologists guarantee that you’ll be able to see humpback whales as they migrate past the Gold Coast from June to November (or you’ll get a complimentary second cruise).
 Get an up-close look of humpback whales breaching from the boat’s lower or upper deck — an experience that’ll last for a lifetime.